Nobel researcher was a subject of his own discovery

 FIGHTING PROSTATE CANCER

-While Steinman's treatment for his own cancer may have been self-made, the world's first therapeutic vaccine to fight tumours was actually launched last year.
+While Steinman's treatment for his own cancer may have been self-made, the world's first therapeutic vaccine to fight tumors was actually launched last year.

 Similar treatments are now in development at several bigger companies, including GlaxoSmithKline, which has a closely watched experimental vaccine for lung cancer in late-stage clinical trials.

 "His discovery of dendritic cells has opened a huge understanding of how the immune system works and how it regulates its response to viruses and bacteria and also to cancer cells that start growing in the body," said Dr. Raymond DuBois of the University of Texas M.D.
-Anderson Cancer Centre, where Steinman served as an adviser to the immunology centre.
+Anderson Cancer Center, where Steinman served as an adviser to the immunology center.

-DuBois said cancer is an immune-privileged system in that it evades most of the immune system's defences.
+DuBois said cancer is an immune-privileged system in that it evades most of the immune system's defenses.

 "By understanding how the immune system works, we can engineer treatment plans and antibodies so we can retrain the immune system to attack the cancer," DuBois said.